Become a Member

-- Email Eleanor to join the committee; contact Eleanor or Kristy with information you want shared with UA or other helpful ideas.
+- Email Pat to join the committee; contact Pat or Kristy with information you want shared with UA or other helpful ideas.

 - Time commitment varies, but can be as little as commenting on a draft communication every couple of weeks; with bargaining and new member recruitment, there will also be opportunities to help more frequently.